Okalll/Quiz-board/README.md

 ### Output
 It will be graded when you submit the answers at the end.

+### Known bugs
+For now there are no know bugs but if you find any you can reach out to me through:

+vivieokall@gmail.com

 ### Link to live website.

 https://okalll.github.io/Quiz-board/